English

 Paper Two consists of two sections, reading and writing.
 This is a written examination worth 50% of the GCSE, totalling one hour 45 minutes and 80 marks.

-Section A: Reading: one non-fiction text and one literary non-fiction text followed by four questions (40 marks)
+Section A: Reading: one non-fiction text and one literary non-fiction text followed by four questions that test their comprehension, ability to summarise texts, language analysis and comparing writers’ perspectives (40 marks)

 Non-examination Assessment: Spoken Language

 Students will be assessed on presenting, responding to questions and feedback along with the use of Standard English.
 This will be assessed by their teacher and separately endorsed Pass, Merit or Distinction.
-This is 0% weighting of GCSE.
+This is compulsory module but carries 0% weighting towards their final GCSE outcome for English Language.

 GCSE English Literature